 Provide additional information: If you have a medical condition that may cause dilute urine, you will need to provide the MRO with documentation from a licensed medical professional.
 This documentation should explain the condition and how it may have affected the test result.

-Prepare for additional testing: Depending on the employer's policies, a drug test negative dilute could result in additional testing/ retake testing, such as a hair or blood test.
+Prepare for additional testing Depending on the employer's policies, a drug test negative dilute could result in additional testing/ retake testing, such as a hair or blood test.
 Make sure to follow any instructions given to you by the MRO or employer.

-How to avoid a Negative Dilute Drug Test
+How to Avoid a Negative Dilute Drug Test

 There are several steps you can take to avoid a fake negative dilute urine drug test, including: